Calabria: Motorways and rail

 The region is served by three heavily used roads: two national highways along the coasts (the SS18 between Naples and Reggio Calabria and the SS106 between Reggio Calabria and Taranto) and the A2 motorway, which links Salerno to Reggio Calabria, passing by Cosenza along the old inland route.
 Building this motorway took 55 years and was extremely over budget due to organized crime infiltration.

+The main road infrastructures can be classified into two separate groups, the first including the road infrastructures that cross the whole of Calabria from north to south: